-In case if i am not able to go o the court hearing?
+In case if I am not able to go to the court hearing?

-If you cannot make it to the court to attend the hearing of divorce for any reason, you are entitled to ask the court for telephonic appearing.
+If you cannot make it to the court to attend the hearing of divorce for any reason, you are entitled to ask the court for a telephonic appearance.

 If I have been married less than two years, what do I need to do to get divorced?